 - A jury’s final judgement.

 During their review, if the appeals court finds that an error of law occurred that contributed to the court’s findings or decision, they will reverse the decision.
-If the appeals court does not agree that such an error occured, they will deny the appeal, and further appeals are generally not allowed.
+If the appeals court does not agree that such an error occurred, they will deny the appeal, and further appeals are generally not allowed.
 If your case is an exception, your Elizabeth NJ personal injury attorney can discuss that with you.

 What exactly is an appeal?